Inventory Challenges Facing Today’s Telecom Retailer

 Jared Kennedy added, “The three inventory reports that have proven to be most integral to operations for our clients are the Inventory Listing Report, Product Tracking Report, and Inventory Availability Summary Report.”

-One way to solve some of these inventory management challenges — including supply-chain issues — is to outsource the work to a third-party vendor-managed inventory (VMI) supplier.
+One way to solve some of these inventory management challenges — including supply-chain issues — is to outsource the work to a third-party Vendor Inventory Services (VIS) provider, sometimes known as a Vendor Managed Inventory (VMI) supplier.
 These are white-glove services that take on all the data analysis, sales forecasting, purchasing, and distribution for your retail operations, allowing you to free up resources and focus on your customer experience.
 Their economy of scale can also be extremely useful in getting around supply shortages.

-VoiceComm’s Justin Drage said, “Using a VMI partner and having regular cadence and insight into what’s happening at the retail stores and what the stores need to stock is incredibly helpful.
-Let’s say we have a purchase order for 10,000 products but 70% of them get stuck at a port.
-We can look at it and say okay, we’re getting 3,000 of these products, this is when we’re going to get them and we can see the where the demand is and prioritize sending those items to our VMI clients.”
+Justin Drage said, “Using a VIS/VMI partner and having regular cadence and insight into what’s happening at the retail stores and what the stores need to stock is incredibly helpful.
+Let’s say there is a purchase order for 10,000 products but 70% of them get stuck at a port.
+The vendor partner can look at it and say okay, we’re getting 3,000 of these products, this is when we’re going to get them and we can see the where the demand is and prioritize sending those items to our clients.”

-This means that VMI clients not only get the benefit of sales forecasting from the experts, but they also get first priority on products.
+This means that vendor-serviced clients not only get the benefit of sales forecasting from the experts, but they also get first priority on products.

-Drage added, “Our clients are split between customers that are partnered with us on a VMI program versus customers that buy from us via a traditional purchase order or go to our website to make a purchase.
-There’s just no way for us to forecast the demand for those types of customers, whereas the VMI customer, we can see every day what their sales trends are looking like, where their needs are, and then we can take action.
-We can prioritize their needs and recommend substitutions if necessary.
-That way, they are not feeling the brunt of the supply chain issues, and they are not losing as much sales data as those who are more affected by the supply chain fractures we’re encountering.”
+Drage added, “Clients of these vendors tend to be split between customers that have a full vendor inventory service program versus customers that buy via a traditional purchase order or go to our website to make a purchase.
+There’s just no way for the vendor to forecast the demand for those types of customers, whereas the VIS/VMI customer, the vendor can see every day what their sales trends are looking like, where their needs are, and then take action.
+They can prioritize those clients’ needs and recommend substitutions if necessary.
+That way, the clients are not feeling the brunt of the supply chain issues, and they are not losing as much sales data as those who are more affected by the supply chain fractures we’re encountering.”

 Incorporating dropship capabilities into an inventory management solution allows wireless retailers to offer an expanded array of products and accessories, without taking up valuable peg space in what are generally small-footprint stores.
 It also means that retailers don’t have to tie up valuable inventory funds stocking items that may have a low turnover rate.